Support Rangers with our great products

 Q. How much of my donation reaches projects on the ground?

 TTGLF is committed to maximising the amount of supporter funding that goes to fund projects in the field.
-That is why for every supporter donation under $1000, we send 100% to fund projects.
-For donations over $1000, we ask each supporter individually whether we can put 15% of their donation towards administration and organisational costs.
+That is why for every supporter donation under $1000, we use 100% to fund projects.
+For donations over $1000, we typically put 15% of the donation towards administration and organisational costs.

 Q. What is the relationship between the International Ranger Federation (IRF) and TTGLF?

 The Thin Green Line Foundation was established as the charity arm of the IRF in 2007.
 We collaborate closely to raise awareness about the work that Rangers do and the dangers they face.
-Sean Willmore, the TTGLF Founder and Managing Director, is also currently serving as the President of the IRF.
+Sean Willmore, the TTGLF Founder and Managing Director, is the immediate past President of the IRF.

 Q. Does TTGLF have any political or religious affiliations?